ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 ## 2D convolutional neural network built using the Keras Functional API

-Below is an example of how to use a 2D convolution layer with the Keras functional API.
-Take care to note:
+Below is an example of how to use a 2D convolution layer with the Keras functional API:

-- the `Flatten` layer before the dense layer, to flatten our volume produced by the 2D convolutional layer
+- the `Flatten` layer before the dense layer, to flatten our volume produced by the 2D convolutional layer,
-- the `Dense` layer size of `8` - this controls how many classes our network can predict
+- the `Dense` layer size of `8` - this controls how many classes our network can predict.

 ```python
 import numpy as np